-The financial advisor is your point person.
+The financial advisor is your point person when selling a business.
 He assembles the team, collects the relevant information, and runs the meetings.

 One of the financial advisor’s most critical tasks is to determine the minimum net business sale price that will help you attain the financial security you desire.
 How much you need to sell it for may or may not align with how much you are able to sell it for.

-The financial advisor will also help you with the estate planning tasks that result from your business sale.
+The financial advisor will also help you with the estate planning tasks that result from selling your business.
 And, once the sale is complete, he will help you manage your wealth to stay financially secure, indefinitely.

-You need a financial advisor with specialized experience helping CEOs and business owners with the business sale and exit process.
-You do not want to pay for them to learn this on the job.
-That’s a costly way – for you – to give a newbie some experience, because they will not be prepared to effectively complete the tasks you just read through a moment ago.
+You need a financial advisor with specialized experience helping CEOs and business owners with selling a business.
+You do not want to pay for someone who will learn this on the job.
+That’s a costly way – for you – to give a newbie some experience, because they will not be prepared to effectively complete the eight tasks you just read through a moment ago.

-Pillar’s wealth advisors have extensive experience in this regard.
+Pillar Wealth Management’sfinancial advisors have extensive experience with the process ofselling a business.
 We have worked with numerous 8, 9, and 10-figure business owners and CEOs with mergers and acquisitions in the San Francisco Bay Area from Palo Alto and San Jose to Walnut Creek, and have produced stellar outcomes that kept them at ease through the process, happily satisfied at its ending, and contentedly enjoying their next stage of life.

-Find Out if Pillar Is the Right Financial Advisor for Your Business Sale Team
+Find Out if Pillar Has the Best Financial Advisor for Your Business Sale Team

 The investment banker performs some of the most critical tasks in finding buyers for your business.
 She locates and qualifies your prospective buyers.

 An experienced investment banker will know the players in your area or industry, have contacts she can reach out to, and have the capacity to create a ‘frenzy’ of sorts, much like a real estate agent tries to achieve when selling a property.